top of page

 • Exhaustion

-• The belief that kids need “kid food”
+• The belief that kids need “kid food.”

 So families end up cooking two or three different meals, feeding children separately, or letting kids eat “whatever they’ll accept.”